redwallhp/VillagerUtils/README.md

 * `/villager cleartrades` - Clear all trades from a villager.
 You won't even be able to open the trade UI until you add some new ones.

+* `/villager static <boolean>` — Set whether the villager will automatically acquire trades.
+Setting this to false is useful for "server merchants."

 * `/villager addtrade` - Add a custom trade to the end of the stack.
 First you must have a trade in your workspace before you can apply it.
 (See `/vtrade` for further reference.)

 ### /vtrade